 One of the reasons mothers do not produce enough milk for their babies is a biological one.
 Some women are missing glandular tissue that produces milk.
 Occasionally these do not develop enough during pregnancy.
 Hormonal imbalances can also cause milk to not be released.
 There are several hormones at play during pregnancy and breast feeding (which explains changes in moods as well).
 During pregnancy, estrogen and progesterone develop the breasts, while prolactin, cortisol, and insulin produce milk.
 Milk leaves the nipple with the help of oxytocin.
 A hormonal imbalance, along with low thyroid hormones, Polycystic Ovary Syndrome (PCOS), and hyperandrogenism (an oversupply of male hormones) can result in interrupted milk production and flow.
-Mothers under stress have lower levels of oxytocin, so when their babies start to suckle, milk will not be released correctly.
+Mothers under stress have lower levels of oxytocin, so when their babies start to suckle, milk does not release correctly.

 Some medications interfere with milk production.
-Antihistamines such as Benadryl; decongestants with pseudoephedrine like Sudafed, Allegra-D, and Zyrtec-D; birth control pills with estrogen; and fertility medications like clomiphene, can all negatively affect a mother’s milk supply.
+Antihistamines such as Benadryl, decongestants with pseudoephedrine like Sudafed, Allegra-D, and Zyrtec-D, birth control pills with estrogen, and fertility medications like clomiphene can all negatively affect a mother’s milk supply.

 Good hydration is critical for milk production.
-Even though breast milk is full of nutritious vitamins, proteins, carbohydrates, and fats; breast milk is 90% water!
+Even though breast milk is full of nutritious vitamins, proteins, carbohydrates, and fats, breast milk is 90% water!
 Eating plenty of water rich foods like fruits and vegetables can help you stay hydrated.
 If you question as to whether you are well hydrated or not, check the shade of your urine.
 If it is dark yellow, you need to increase fluids gradually throughout the day until the color is more clear.
 Drinks with caffeine like soda, coffee, and tea will dehydrate you; avoid these if you can.
 Luckily, the same oxytocin that triggers milk flow will also make you thirsty; listen to your body for hydration clues!

 Women often wonder if breast reductions or augmentations will impact their ability to breast feed.
 Ultimately, it really depends on the individual woman and her specific surgery.
 Women who have had breast reductions could have a difficult time breast feeding, and might want to have a chat with their surgeon to see how breast feeding will work for them.
 Women with breast augmentations usually do not face any impediments while breast feeding.